mdriscollic/docs/content/en/docs/Metadata/Inventory/_index.md

 If you are using a barcode to view an item record, the item record details window will open immediately upon the barcode being scanned, copy/pasted, or typed into the Item Search & Filter pane.

+## Version History

+Version history allows you to track field-level changes (added, removed, edited) in a record.

+The ability to view version history is available for the following record types:

+-   **Instance.**
+-   **FOLIO holdings.**
+-   **Item.**
+-   **MARC bibliographic records.**

+To view the version history of a record, click on the clock icon in the upper right corner of the record.
+A separate pane will appear containing cards of all changes made in a single create/edit/delete action on the record.

+Each card will display:

+-   A hyperlink saying either "Current version" or "Changed"
+-   Date/time of the changes made
+-   The user name that made the change (For ECS environments, users need to have permissions to view users in the central tenant in order to the names from other tenants on shared records.)
+-   The field that changed as well as the action taken (Added, Edited, Removed)

+For a detailed view of the changes, click on the hyperlink.
+A box will appear that includes the following details:

+-   Action: Whether the field was added, removed, or edited
+-   Field: The changed field name
+-   Changed from: The original value, or “-” if the field was added
+-   Changed to: The new value, or “-” if the field was deleted

 ## Editing an instance record

 1. [Find the instance](#searching-for-a-record) you want to edit and select it.